WirelessThings/OpenPi/gettingstarted.rst

 At this point the OpenPi should start to boot, the Power LED (Green and closest to the USB power socket) should be on solid and the Activity LED (red) should be flashing

-The Screen should come to life and you will start the tradition Raspbian boot screen scroll by.
+The screen should come to life and you will see the traditional Raspbian boot screen scroll by.

 On first boot the OpenPi will go into the raspi-config tool, here we recommend that you chose option 1) Expand filesystem, for security change the user password and for ease of identification change the Hostname (Advance Options, Hostname)